mgslack/Kaboooom/README.md

 converted again to OS/2 Sibyl (Delphi-like Object Pascal) 1997-07-26.
 Completed rewrite into C# on 2021-11-01.

+For comparison purposes (and historical laughs), added the original TP code from 1990 to project (Kaboooom_Orig_TP_Code.zip).
+Can play that version using DoxBox.

 Game includes a built in evaluation process that, is ok, if started from a position that is pretty open (0 mines around current position).
 Also can be played via keyboard or mouse.